-I. Overview of the Honors Thesis Process 2
+Overview of the Honors Thesis process 2

-II.
-Benefits of the Thesis Process 3
+Benefits of the Thesis Process: 2

-III.
 More About the Honors Thesis 3

-IV.
-The Timeline for Honors and the Thesis Process 4

-V. Requirements of the Honors Thesis Process 5
+Requirements of the Honors Thesis Process 4

-VI.
 The Thesis Advisor 5

-VII.
-The Thesis Defense 6
+The Thesis Defense 5

-VIII.
-More About the Honors Reading List.
-7
+More About the Honors Reading List 6

-IX.
-Special Considerations.
-7
+Special Considerations 6

-X. When to take the Honors Thesis Classes (HON 391, HON 498 and HON 499) 9
+Honors Thesis Classes 8

-XI.
-Thesis Forms 9
+Thesis Forms 8

-XII.
-HON 391 10
+HON 391 9

-XIII.
-Finding a Thesis Advisor 10
+Thesis Advisor 9

-XIV.
-IRB Application 11

-XV.
-HON 498 11
+HON 498 10

-XVI.
-Forming a Thesis Committee 12

-XVII.
-Formatting the Thesis 14

-XVII.
-HON 499 15
+HON 499 12

-XVIII.
-Thesis Defense 16
+Thesis Defense 14

-XIX.
-Evaluation of the Thesis, Reading List and Defense 17
+Evaluation of the Thesis, Reading List, and Defense 15

-XX.
-Submitting the Final Thesis.
-18
+Submitting the Final Thesis 16

-Appendix A - Template Emails 19
+Appendix A - Template Emails 17

-Appendix B - Sample Agendas
+Appendix B - Template Meeting Agenda 18

-Appendix C - Formatting 22
+Appendix C - Formatting 19

-Appendix D - Honors Thesis Process Checklist 23
+Thesis Checklist 20

-I. Overview of the Honors Thesis Process
+Overview of the Honors Thesis Process

 Broadly, the Honors thesis is an independent undertaking involving research or creative work that represents the culmination of your academic and personal endeavors as an undergraduate.
-This project includes three key components: 1) a written Honors thesis-a body of work which demonstrates a deep understanding of a research or creative topic, 2) a written Honors Reading List which illustrates the breadth of your academic and personal development in college, 3) and an oral defense where you are asked to discuss both your Honors thesis and Reading List.
+This project includes three key components: 1) a written Honors thesis-a body of work which demonstrates a deep understanding of a research or creative topic, 2) a written Honors reading list which illustrates the breadth of your academic and personal development in college, 3) and an oral defense where you are asked to discuss both your Honors thesis and reading list.
 This work is accomplished in independent-study courses HON 498 and HON 499.